-The best running headphones
+The best running headphones 2022

-Where we found the Powerbeats Pro to perform their best is in near-quiet environments, like your office, your home or your gym - because you can use hands-free Siri, they’re great for setting timers in between sets and placing calls to friends and clients.
+Where we found the Powerbeats Pro to perform their best is in near-quiet environments, like your office, your home or your gym.
+Because you can use hands-free Siri, they’re great for setting timers in between sets and placing calls to friends and clients.
 Take them outside for a run and these Beats headphones still do the trick thanks to their energetic sound.

-- Read our full Beats PowerBeats Pro review
+Read our full Beats PowerBeats Pro review

 They don't come with a heart rate monitor, but the inclusion of ear fins makes sure they stay firmly in place during our tests, and they’re sporting a flashy neon color scheme means they look good and stand out – you're unlikely to ever lose these.
-With a battery life of six hours, they're great for your average running session, or even your daily commute – but marathon runners will want to look elsewhere.
+With a battery life of six hours, they're great for your average running session or even your daily commute – but marathon runners will want to look elsewhere.

 Read our full Sennheiser CX Sport review